Article

 • Cybersecurity – anticipating and detecting breaches

 As well as opening up new avenues of growth and wealth creation, it has the potential to render some business models less relevant and profitable, or even obsolete.
-It is an important structural trend for all investors to be aware of regardless of whether they are targeting the area thematically.
+It is an important long-term, structural trend for all investors to be aware of regardless of whether they are targeting the area thematically.

 More broadly, AI can be utilised by all kinds of companies to enable greater productivity and growth.
 In addition, there will likely be a host of entrepreneurial firms, challengers in a range of fields, perhaps some that don’t even exist yet, who will do well out of seeing ways to formulate services and products that will change lives and businesses for the better.
+Thought about this way there are a myriad of AI stocks to invest in.

 Risks of Artificial Intelligence investment